-Current waste and recycling ordinance(s) (if applicable) Current waste and recycling contract(s) (if applicable) City/Township council meeting minutes (if applicable) Verification of public entities law (Minnesota Statute 115.471 and 115A.46) (if applicable) A certificate of insurance indicating the municipalities' general liability limits as indicated in Section 4 of the Agreement.
+- Updated waste and recycling ordinance(s) (if applicable) - Updated waste and recycling contract(s) (if applicable) - City/Township council meeting minutes discussing/approving updated ordinances/contracts (if applicable) - Verification of public entities law (Minnesota Statute 115.471 and 115A.46) (if applicable) - A certificate of insurance indicating the municipalities' general liability limits as indicated in Section 4 of the Agreement.
 Please be sure to include the certificate with the application and not have it sent separately by your insurance carrier.